 By Rick Steves and Gene Openshaw

 So much to see, so little time.
 How to choose?
-To help you get started, I’ve listed my top picks for where to go in Holland, and tips on when to go.
+To help you get started, we've listed our top picks for where to go in Holland, and our plan for your best two-week trip.

-With affordable flights from the US, minimal culture shock, almost no language barrier, and a well-organized tourist trade, the Netherlands is a good place to start a European trip.
-Virtually every city I mention is within an hour (or so) train ride from centrally located Amsterdam.
-The best home-base cities are Amsterdam, Haarlem, and Delft.
+With affordable flights from the US, minimal culture shock, almost no language barrier, and a well-organized tourist trade, the Netherlands is a good place to start a European trip — but also highly worthy of a visit all on its own.

-Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities:
+Depending on the length of your trip, and taking geographic proximity into account, here are our recommended priorities: